deltacors/hsk/README.md

 Have fun!

 # What do I need?
-You can run this script anywhere, you just need to have:
+You can run this script anywhere, you just need:
-- Terminal (maOS/UNIX-like) / Command Prompt (Windows) / Termux or any other emulator (Android/iOS)
+- Terminal (macOS/UNIX-like) / Command Prompt (Windows) / Termux or any other emulator (Android/iOS)
 - Python 3.x
 - Pen and paper